 The OPV cells are of two types, normal and inverted based on layer stack topology.
 The OPV cells are built of different layers namely, two outer electrodes out of which one is transparent, hole transport layer (HTL), electron transport layer (ETL), and active/dynamic material.
-Figure 1 shows the correct sequence of various layers in a normal OPV cell structure, i.e., "substrate/anode/HTL/active layer/ETL/cathode".
-In its inverted topology, the arrangement of an OPV cell is such that the anode and cathode flip along with ETL and HTL, i.e., "substrate/cathode/ETL/active layer/HTL/anode".
+Figure 1 shows the correct sequence of various layers in a normal OPV cell structure, i.e., substrate/anode/HTL/active layer/ETL/cathode.
+In its inverted topology, the arrangement of an OPV cell is such that the anode and cathode flip along with ETL and HTL, i.e., substrate/cathode/ETL/active layer/HTL/anode.
 The dynamic material in a PV cell acts as a semiconductor, i.e., it contains both conductor and insulator with a band gap in between.
 Band gap is mainly of two types, direct and indirect band gaps.
 For example, silicon (Si) is a commonly used indirect band gap material.
-For exciting an electron (en-) from valance band (V.B) to conduction band (C.B), it requires lattice vibration.
+For exciting an electron from valance band (V.B) to conduction band (C.B), it requires lattice vibration.
 This reduces the likelihood of transition and necessitates a thicker slab of materials.
 In such cases, organic materials with direct band gap come into play.
-Active layer consists of two layers viz. donor and acceptor, which are made of polymers, play a very important role in OPV cells.
-The reference device geometry, viz., customary geometry, is utilized to concoct Organic PV Cells in both lab-scale size and complete solution processing.
+Active layer consists of two layers namely the donor and acceptor, which are made of polymers, play a very important role in OPV cells.
+The reference device geometry is utilized to fabricate OPV cells in both lab-scale size and complete solution processing.

 Figure 1.
-Schematic diagram of OPV cell
+Schematic diagram of OPV cell.

-The attainment of OPV cells expanded altogether (PCEs).
-In recent decades, researchers have been behind the creation of novel photovoltaic materials [5].
-This review focuses primarily on three active layer materials, namely PM6:Y6, PIF8BT: PDI, and PBDB-T ITIC based OPV cells.
-This analysis is separated into three sections; first, we discuss PM6: Y6 based OPV cells, then PIF8BT: PDI and PBDB-T: ITIC based OPV cells.
-Finally, an analogy between the three materials mentioned above is also done.
+In recent decades, researchers have been behind the creation of novel photovoltaic materials, hence there is a rapid progress in the attainment of PCEs in OPV cells [5].
+This review focuses primarily on three active layer materials, namely PM6:Y6, PIF8BT:PDI, and PBDB-T ITIC based OPV cells.
+This analysis is separated into three sections; first, we discuss the PM6:Y6 based OPV cells, then followed by the PIF8BT:PDI and PBDB-T:ITIC based OPV cells.
+Finally, an analogy between the three materials mentioned above is also discussed.